 Nanaimo bars are generally pretty sweet so if you’re not a fan of rich, sweet desserts you probably don’t need to read the rest of this review!
 The Costco Kirkland Signature Nanaimo Bars have a coconut, graham cracker and chocolate bottom layer.
 The bottom layer is a bit different from traditional Nanaimo Bars that have nuts in the bottom.
 The middle has a sweet vanilla custard icing filling and the top has a thick layer of chocolate ganache.

 The inside vanilla filling is overly sweet and tastes more like sweet sugar icing than vanilla custard.
 I think the Costco Nanaimo bars might be a tad sweeter than homemade ones.
 The chocolate on top was delicious, tasty, sugary and smooth but very messy!
 It was all over my fingers and the bar was sliding out of my hand after holding it for only a few seconds.

 These definitely aren’t as good as homemade Nanaimo Bars but are just as good as any store-bought Nanaimo Bars I’ve had in the past.

-Each box of Costco Kirkland Signature Nanaimo Bars contains 24 Nanaimo Bars and I purchased the box for $12.99 Canadian.
-Not the cheapest bakery item for sure but also not overly expensive for such a large quantity of Nanaimo Bars.
+Each box of Costco Kirkland Signature Nanaimo Bars contains 24 Nanaimo Bars and I purchased the box for $14.99 Canadian.
+This is two dollars more than they cost is 2019, at that time they were $12.99 Canadian.

-Have you had a Nanaimo Bar before?
+Have you ever had a Nanaimo bar?
 What do you think of them?
-Anyone make Nanaimo Bars from scratch?